Skoda Elroq review

 232-360 miles | 7hrs (0-100%, 7.4kW) | 24-28mins (10-80%, 145-175kW) |

-The Elroq 50 has theoretical efficiency of nearly 4.5 miles per kilowatt hour, increasing to nearly 4.7mi/kWh in the Elroq 85 with its larger battery.
+The Elroq 50 has theoretical efficiency of nearly 4.5 miles per kilowatt hour, a figure that increases to nearly 4.7mi/kWh in the Elroq 85 with its larger battery.
 On our drive we found a figure of 3.7mi/kWh more realistic in the 85, which means real-world efficiency is similar to several other EVs of this size.
-Our figure results in a real-world range of 285 miles – 75 miles less than quoted by Skoda, but still competitive in this segment.
+Our figure results in a range of 285 miles – 75 miles less than quoted by Skoda, but still competitive in this segment.

 Running costs & insurance

-A typical 9p/kWh overnight home tariff means you’ll pay just shy of £7 for a 100% charge in the Elroq with the largest battery, the 85.
-To put that running cost another way, with the real-world range of around 285 miles you’ll be paying around two pence per mile.
+A typical 9p/kWh overnight home tariff means you’ll pay just shy of £7 for a 100 per cent charge in the Elroq with the largest battery, the 85.
+To put that another way, with a real-world range of around 285 miles, you’ll be paying around two pence per mile.

-On the other hand, a 10-80% top-up at a rapid charger, equivalent to 54kWh in the Elroq 85, would cost just over £40 at a typical 75p/kWh rate, which equates to around 20p/mile, or ten times as much.
+On the other hand, a 10-80 per cent top-up at a rapid charger, equivalent to 54kWh in the Elroq 85, would cost just over £40 at a typical 75p/kWh rate, which equates to around 20p/mile, or ten times as much.
 So, there’s no question over what option will be easiest on your bank balance – you’ll save heaps by plugging in at home whenever you can.

-The Elroq offers Skoda’s typical three-year/60,000-mile warranty, and sits in insurance groups 22-32 depending on the model – higher than equivalent combustion vehicles but not out of the ordinary for an EV of this type.
+The Elroq is backed by Skoda’s typical three-year/60,000-mile warranty, and sits in insurance groups 22-32 depending on the model – higher than equivalent combustion vehicles but not out of the ordinary for an EV of this type.

 Performance, motor & drive